istvan-ujjmeszaros/advanced-sassy-ink/README.md

 1. You need to install node.js, which you can obtain at [https://nodejs.org](https://nodejs.org).<br>
 2. Then run `npm install` from the command line in the project's root folder, which will install all the required node modules.<br>
 3. After that, you can compile both the sass files and the html templates by running `gulp` from the command line in the project root.

+### Available gulp tasks

+- `gulp sass`: compiles the default ink styles to `/css/ink.css`
+- `gulp custom-sass`: compiles the customized ink styles to `/css/ink-custom.css`, based on the customized `_settings.scss` file, which must be created based on the provided `_settings-default.scss` file
+- `gulp inline-styles`: moving the style decalrations to inline styles in all the `.html` files in the `templates-src` folder, written into the `templates-dist` folder

 ## Compatibility